Set-decomposition of normal rectifiable G-chains via an abstract decomposition principle: Introduction

-In this proof, we can substitute for the coefficient group $\R$ any boundedly compact Abelian normed group.
-In the general case, Steps~2\&3 are still valid but the proof fails at Step~1 where~\eqref{notassumed} is required.
-It turns out that we can overcome this difficulty by observing that we only need compactness of nonincreasing sequences of set-subchains of $A$ and that this latter property holds true.
-Indeed, if $A$ has finite mass (resp. finite $h$-mass) and $A_j=A\restr S_j$ with $S_j$ a nonincreasing sequence of Borel subsets of $\R^n$ we have by the monotone convergence theorem, $A_j\to A\restr \cap S_j$ in mass (resp. in $h$-mass).

 In the next section we establish Lemma~\ref{lem_decomp}.
-It provides an abstract decomposition principle in Abelian normed groups, assuming a general version of~\eqref{eta_intro} and a closure property for nonincreasing sequences in the subset chosen for the decompositions.\\ In Section~\ref{S_proof_td}, we prove the isoperimetric inequality for normal rectifiable chains (Lemma~\ref{lem_isopineq}) and then Theorem~\ref{thm_decomp}.\\ In Section~\ref{S_uniq_n} we state and prove Proposition~\ref{prop_uniq_n} about the uniqueness of the maximal set-decomposition of a normal $n$-chain when $G$ is a subgroup of $(\R,+)$.\\ Eventually, we establish in appendix a simple ``higher integrability" lemma used in the proof of Theorem~\ref{thm_decomp}.
+It provides an abstract decomposition principle in Abelian normed groups, assuming a general version of~\eqref{eta_intro} and a closure property for nonincreasing sequences in the subset chosen for the decompositions.
+In Section~\ref{S_proof_td}, we prove the isoperimetric inequality for normal rectifiable chains (Lemma~\ref{lem_isopineq}) and then Theorem~\ref{thm_decomp}.
+In Section~\ref{S_uniq_n} we state and prove Proposition~\ref{prop_uniq_n} about the uniqueness of the maximal set-decomposition of a normal $n$-chain when $G$ is a subgroup of $(\R,+)$. \\ In Appendix~\ref{App1}, we establish a simple ``higher integrability" lemma used in the proof of Theorem~\ref{thm_decomp}.
+Eventually, in Appendix~\ref{App2}, we give a more classical proof of Theorem~\ref{thm_decomp} valid when $G$ is boundedly compact.